OtisPresley/snmp-switch-manager/README.md

   - Exclude rules always take precedence

 Rules are evaluated per device and do not require Home Assistant restarts.

+#### Port Name Rules
+Customize how interface names are displayed in Home Assistant without affecting the underlying SNMP data.

+- **Regex-based rename rules**
+  - Match interface names using regular expressions
+  - Replace matched names with a normalized or user-friendly format
+- **Per-device scope**
+  - Rules apply **only to the selected device**
+  - Different switches can use different naming conventions
+- **Rule order matters**
+  - Rules are evaluated top-to-bottom
+  - The first matching rule is applied
+- **Built-in defaults**
+  - Common vendor formats (e.g. Cisco, Dell, generic SNMP) are provided
+  - Built-in rules can be individually disabled or re-enabled

+Notes:
+- Renaming affects **display names only** — entity IDs and SNMP behavior remain unchanged
+- Rule changes apply immediately and persist across restarts
+- Advanced users can use full regex syntax; a simplified mode is planned for a future release

 #### Custom Diagnostic SNMP OIDs
 Override how diagnostic sensors are detected for devices with non-standard SNMP implementations: